-- All sheep and goats must bear a NMLB-registered tattoo, which is a tattoo the NMLB registers as a brand. - 4-H/FFA members may tattoo project animals with either: - their own New Mexico Master Brand Number or - b) the 4-H Brand Tattoo "4H" in the Left Ear - c) the FFA Brand Tattoo "A" in the Right Ear - All sexually-intact sheep and goats to be shown in fair market or breeding classes must bear an official USDA Scrapie tag in the ear.
+- All sheep and goats must bear a NMLB-registered tattoo, which is a tattoo the NMLB registers as a brand.
+NMSA 77-9 - 4-H/FFA members may tattoo project animals with either: - a) their own New Mexico Master Brand Number or - b) the 4-H Brand Tattoo "4H" in the Left Ear or - c) the FFA Brand Tattoo "A" in the Right Ear - All sexually-intact sheep and goats to be shown in fair market or breeding classes must bear an official USDA Scrapie tag in the ear.